 Start a Product-Based Business

 You might think that selling a product would tie you down to one place, and you’d be right most of the time.
 Taking on inventory, shipping and suppliers can be a commitment that prevents a lot of travel (unless you have somebody manage this for you).
-That’s why the best products for digital nomads aredigital products
+That’s why the best products for digital nomads are digital products.
+Digital products are things like:

 - Online courses (like my Sell on Etsy course)